mologie/nicecmd/README.md

 ### Immutable, type-safe, private configuration

-All configuration is passed to commands by value as copy.
-Default values are encoded in a type-safe way in the initial struct passed to `nicecmd.Command`.
+All configuration is passed to commands as struct.
+Default values are encoded in a type-safe way in the initial struct passed to `nicecmd.RootCommand`.
 Only the command's run function gets access to the filled-out configuration.

 ### Avoid global variables